-Great question.
-Grocery store whitening sets do whiten teeth.
-They’re simply less effective and slower at whitening than professional systems.
-Why?
-Home-use systems incorporate low-dose bleaching agents and are not customized to individual patient’s teeth or needs.
-Professional whitening takes place in customized, highly monitored conditions which allow for a safe, controlled, pain-free procedure that effectively brightens your smile multiple shades.
+Why are store bought systems slower and less effective?
+First of all, store-bought systems use weaker whitening agents.
+Then they are also not customized to your teeth or needs.
+Professional whitening takes place in customized, highly monitored conditions.
+This allows for a safe, controlled, pain-free procedure that effectively brightens your smile multiple shades.

 But Doesn’t Teeth Whitening Treatments Damage Teeth?

 Whitening solutions work because they dissolve the stain that discolors teeth.
 When surface stains dissolve, it also uncovers the tooth structure under the stains.

 Uncovering the natural tooth is fine and dandy until it exposes dentin or tooth root.
 Dentin and tooth roots are very sensitive to sweets, hot and cold AND whitening solutions.